Crossmint/delivery-agent/README.md

    - Ask the agent what items are available for sale
    - Select the product you want to purchase
    - Confirm your selection and approve the payment transaction
-   - Provide your email address for the purchase receipt
+   - Provide your email address in order to receive a purchase receipt
    - Submit your shipping information

 3. Check your email for: